 The Magpie Salute is riding a wave of popularity following a busy spring and summer touring with Gov’t Mule and the Avett Brothers along with several well-received headlining and festival gigs.
-Sunday night the band rolls into Westbury in support of its debut release, High Water I.
+Sunday night the band rolls into The Space in Westbury in support of their debut release, High Water I.

 The band brings together three core members of the Black Crowes – guitarists Rich Robinson and Marc Ford and bassist Sven Pipien, along with drummer Joe Magistro, keyboardist Matt Slocum, and singer John Hogg.
 They first began collaborating in late 2016 and spent most of 2017 on the road perfecting their sound.

 The band has a catalog of over 200 songs in its repertoire, a mix of covers, Black Crowes songs and original Magpie Salute material and has quickly gained a reputation as an explosive live act.
 Robinson describes the renewed relationship with his former bandmates: